 According to the Florida Statute of Limitations, motorcycle injury victims only have a limited period to file a claim in order to seek financial compensation.
 If you do not submit your claim on time your case could be barred from the court and you will no longer be able to recover funds for your damages.
 Inquiring with a top-notch law firm may be in your best interests to ensure your legal rights to pursue compensation are protected.

 Every state varies in the amount of time they allow injury victims to pursue compensation after a motorcycle crash.
-In Florida, the statute of limitations is usually four years from the date of the accident.
+In Florida, the statute of limitations is usually two years from the date of the accident.
 However, there are certain situations when the claim may be due sooner or later, depending on various determining factors related to your situation.

 We recommend speaking to a knowledgeable lawyer from our firm in a complimentary initial consultation to verify the correct due date for your motorcycle crash claim.